 Madison and the Wisconsin Dells area boast such modern destination courses as University Ridge and Trappers Turn, respectively.
 But for less than $50, try another group of new courses that have their own challenges.

 At The Meadows of Sixmile Creek (6,919 yards, slope 130) at Waunakee, the challenge is to keep your ball out of the numerous ponds.
 Also, try The Bridges in Madison with numerous hazards along its 6,888-yard route.

 Or play a couple of old standbys.
 The hilly Baraboo Country Club (dating to 1962) has a seemingly ever-present creek and plays past Indian mounds.
 Riverside in Janesville (1924) features old elm, oak and linden trees.

 The Milwaukee area, like Madison, has plenty of top-notch courses, like Brown Deer Park, host of the U.S. Bank Open on the PGA Tour.
 Brown Deer Park costs up to $72 for 18 holes, but some of the other fine Milwaukee County Park system courses are less than $50.

 To go low -- price-wise that is -- also check out Rainbow Springs at Mukwonago (6,914 yards, slope 132).
 Water or marsh come into play on 15 holes on this layout that was a stop on the women’s pro golf tour in the 1960s.

 For a traditional treat, try Old Hickory at Beaver Dam.
 Old Hickory, named after the type of tree common on the course, was designed by Tom Bendelow, one of the country’s first prolific course designers in the early 20th century.
-Old Hickory will hold the 2008 State Amateur.
+Old Hickory held the 2008 State Amateur.